This review discusses the best chalk for climbing currently on the market.

 Their reliability can be based on the 100+ professional athletes that use them.
 The Unicorn Dust is the ultrafine climbing chalk edition and feels the best for climbing.

-The FrictionLabs Unicorn Dust not only offers a solid grip but also leaves your hands feeling healthy and happy with its clean, non-toxic chalk.
-It is its much-loved and reliable chalking experience that has put it at the top of our list.
+The FrictionLabs Unicorn Dust Climbing Chalk not only offers a solid grip but also leaves your hands feeling great with its clean, non-toxic chalk.

-Frank Endo Block Gym Chalk has been considered a classic choice for indoor climbers as well as gymnasts for quite some time now.
+SPRI Chalk Block has been considered a classic choice for indoor climbers as well as gymnasts for quite some time now.

-You can purchase the chalk in packs of 4 or 8 2-ounce solid blocks, which makes the chalk easier to store away and our neatest ranked chalk.
+You can purchase the chalk in packs of 1, 4 or 8 2-ounce solid blocks, which makes the chalk easier to store away and our neatest ranked chalk.
+But they also do a pack of two chalk balls.

 The blocks are initially packaged in sealed plastic which is convenient for throwing into your climbing bag (compared to a paper bag, which usually tears and leaks chalk everywhere).